Aquatic-Labs/Umbra-Mod-Menu/README.md

 This menu is for testing/personal fun.
 I do not condone the use of this menu in competitive modes such as the Prismatic Trials nor do I condone the use of this menu if it harms the experience of other players in any way.
 Thank you.

-# Just released Umbra-Injector to auto inject/update Umbra Menu.
+### Check out Umbra-Injector to auto inject/update Umbra Menu.
 Check it out [here](https://github.com/Acher0ns/Umbra-Menu-Injector)
+# Updated for Survivors of the Void!
 # Features

 - [ ] Unlock All